Food Science

 Career & Graduate Study Opportunities

-Graduates have excellent employment prospects with national and international companies in:
+Graduates have excellent employment prospects with national and international companies in a range of diverse roles across the food industry.
+Our graduates have gone into roles including:

 • Production management